Skip to main content

 • Breast ultrasound: Used to clarify if a lump is a fluid-filled cyst or a solid mass, and as supplemental screening in dense breasts.

-• Breast MRI: The most sensitive screening tool, recommended for women with a 20-percent or higher lifetime risk, BRCA1/BRCA2 mutations, a history of chest radiation, or strong family history.
+• Breast MRI: The most sensitive screening tool, recommended for women with a 20% or higher lifetime risk, BRCA1/BRCA2 mutations, a history of chest radiation, or strong family history.
 We help facilitate the prior authorizations needed.

 • Contrast-enhanced mammography (CEM): An emerging option for high-risk women who cannot tolerate MRI.